 - Procuring or conspiracy to commit the crime of procuring a person for prostitution under Mich.
 Comp.
 Laws § 455

-- Soliciting prostitution or any sexual activity if the victim was a minor under Mich.
+- Soliciting prostitution or any criminal sexual activity if the victim was a minor under Mich.
 Comp.
 Laws § 448

-- Second and Fourth Degree Criminal Sexual Conduct (CSC 2nd and 4th Degree) under Mich.
+- Second and fourth degree criminal sexual conduct (CSC 2nd and 4th degree) under Mich.
 Comp.
 Laws § 520c and Mich.
 Comp.
-Laws § 750.520e
+Laws § 520e

-- Other offenses substantially similar to a tier two crime that is listed under federal law 42 USC 16911
+- Other offenses substantially similar to a Tier Two crime that is listed under federal law 42 USC 16911

-Being required to register as a tier II sex offender often comes with extreme restrictions, making it hard for a registered sex offender to get a job, find apartments for rent, spend time with their families, or even travel.
+Being required to register as a Tier II sex offender often comes with extreme restrictions, making it hard for a registered sex offender to get a job, find apartments for rent, spend time with their families, or even travel.

-Besides the initial sex offender registration, tier II sex offenders will be required to register in-person to a law enforcement agency and verify their personal information twice a year.
+Besides the initial sex offender registration, Tier II sex offenders will be required to register in-person to a law enforcement agency and verify their personal information twice a year.
 That is, between the 1st and the 15th of January and July of each year.

-For instance, you may be eligible to petition for removal from Michigan’s SOR if your conviction involved a consensual, also known as “Romeo and Juliet,” sex offense relating to sexual contact.
-In this case, your eligibility to petition for removal will be determined by several factors, including:
+For instance, you may be eligible to petition for removal from Michigan’s SORA if your conviction involved a consensual, also known as “Romeo and Juliet,” sex offense relating to abusive sexual contact.

-- The victim was at least 13 years of age but under 16
+- The victim was at least 13 years of age, but under 16

 - You were not in a position of power over the victim